oscarlai1998/tp/docs/UserGuide.md

 ## Storage of Data

 All data are stored automatically by iGraduate everytime a module is modified (i.e. added, deleted or updated) and when exiting the program.
-The data will be loaded in the next time of usage.
+The data will be automatically loaded in the next time of usage.
+No user intervention is required for storage of data.

 ## Manual Modification of Data